-Our pick of the best juicers for 2020
+Our pick of the best juicers

 If you want a decent juicer, make sure you keep an eye out for the wattage, and this one has plenty.
 Combining power and innovative design, this machine has the capacity to juice anything from fruit with rind to spinach leaves.
 If you can’t leave for work without your morning juice, this juicer takes no less more than 10 minutes to grind up the perfect drink to a consistency of your choice.
 Once you’re done, remove the pulp then chuck all the removable parts in the dishwasher for easy cleaning.